 🍞 Serves 8-12 | 🌿 Vegan | 🕒 1.5-Hour Rise | ❄️ Freezer-Friendly

 This focaccia stays fresh for days!
-Store it in an airtight container to enjoy that just-baked taste as:
+Store it in an airtight container to enjoy that just-baked taste:

-• Hearty side with soups: creamy tomato vegetable soup recipe or Italian garlic lentil soup & pastas: spicy tuna pasta with capers or weeknight spaghetti & turkey meatballs.
+• Hearty side with soups: creamy tomato vegetable soup recipe or Italian garlic lentil soup & pastas: spicy tuna pasta with capers or weeknight spaghetti & tender, easy Italian meatballs.

 • Gourmet sandwiches (try with mozzarella & sun-dried tomatoes)